clockworkmicro/regexfinder/README.md

 over regular expressions that contain a provided set of strings.

-For example, if the set of strings all have length 1 and contain the the digits 0,1,2,4,5,7,8,9, then an admissible regular expression is RE1 = [01245789].
+For example, if the set of strings all have length 1 and contain the digits 0,1,2,4,5,7,8,9, then an admissible regular expression is RE1 = [01245789].
 If &alpha; = 1, then

 &phi;(RE1) = log2(8) + 10 = 13.